DobyLov/runEsWinPS/README.md

 # runEsWinPS
-Script shell to exec defined instances of elasticsearch on Windows dev station
+Script powershell to exec defined instances of elasticsearch on Windows dev station